-For all International Judo Federation (IJF) World Championships, Masters, Grand Slams and Grand Prix the draw will take place at 14:00 the day before the competition.
-For other events, such as the Olympic Games and other multi-sport events, the date and time of the draw will be agreed by the IJF Sport Commission.
+For all International Judo Federation (IJF) World Championships, Masters, Grand Slams and Grand Prix the draw will take place at 14:00 local time the day before the competition.
+For multi-sport games, the date and time of the draw will be agreed by the IJF Sport Commission.
+The draw for the Olympic Games will be one (1) day before the start of the competition unless otherwise agreed by all relevant stakeholders.